1. I can easily cycle 500 km but that might take me a month. Can I mix cycling/driving?

 9. I want to volunteer.
 Do I have to pack my own meals?

 All volunteers eat for free.
 Please bring your own camping gear.
-If you bring your vehicle, you will receive a gas reimbursement of $250.
+If you bring your vehicle, you will receive a gas reimbursement.

 10. I cannot make the Mandatory Meeting.
 Is that a problem?